hiveeyes/terkin-datalogger/README.rst

 Architecture
 ============
-- ``Datalogger`` and ``Device`` are singleton objects representing the data logger application and your logging device.
+- ``Datalogger`` and ``Device`` are singleton objects representing the data logger application and the logging device.

 - Components of the sensor subsystem wrap hardware drivers to generalize sensor reading.